fyan102/fyan102.github.io/cv.md

 <section class="cv-section">
     <h2>Professional Summary</h2>
     <p>Machine Learning researcher and practitioner with PhD in Information Technology and 5+ years of experience developing interpretable AI algorithms.
-Published in top-tier venues (such as AISTATS, AAMAS, ECML PKDD) with demonstrated expertise in statistical modeling, optimization, and translating complex research into practical applications.
-Proven track record in both academic research and industry collaboration with strong programming and communication skills.</p>
+I have published my research work in top-tier venues (such as AISTATS, AAMAS, ECML PKDD) with demonstrated expertise in statistical modeling, optimization, and translating complex research into practical applications.
+I have proven track record in both academic research and industry collaboration with strong programming and communication skills.</p>
 </section>

 <section class="cv-section">